-The Tali Wiru dinner is an amazing experience you can have when visiting Australia’s Red Centre.
-However – is it worth the price tag that comes along with it?
+Contemplating booking in for Tali Wiru at Uluṟu-Kata Tjuṯa National Park?
+It’s amazing experience you can have when visiting Australia’s Red Centre.
+However – should you do it rather than the Sounds of Silence dinner?
+And is it worth the price tag that comes along with it?
 I think so, yes.
 Read on to find out more.

-Tali Wiru is tooted as being an intimate dining experience.
+Tali Wiru is advertised as being an intimate dining experience.

-Unlike Sounds of Silence, which I hear has multiple sites around the resort, Tali Wiru takes place on a dune that is reserved only for it and Desert Awakenings, an early morning tour.
+Unlike Sounds of Silence, which has multiple sites around the resort, Tali Wiru takes place on a dune that is reserved only for it and Desert Awakenings, an early morning tour.

 So, what can you expect from your Tali Wiru dining experience?
-I’ve outlined ours below, to give you some sort of an idea.
+Here’s how ours went, to give you some sort of an idea.

 We are picked up half an hour before sunset by a hybrid coach/monster truck.
 This is a vehicle the resort has purchased to ferry around multiple guests and deal with the rough terrain of outback Australia.